jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 - "time" as the gap within perceptions in general

 A perception is new or different from a pervious perception if it has something different in it.
-So we can say that time is an effect of change.
+So we can say that time is an effect of change that is perceived by the mind.

 ### 3 Kinds of Time